Brachioradial pruritus: Treatments

+Many different medications and types of topical creams have been experimented with, but few seem to make any difference, except for the above.

 Symptom management may include the application of a unique prescription topical combination of ketamine .5% and amitriptyline hydrochloride 1%.

 Milder cases may use lidocaine or capsaicin, and/or cervical traction.

 Treatment with lamotrigine has been reported.
 Treatment by acupuncture has been reported.

 Treatment with Gabapentin has been reported.

+Treatment with Aloe Vera lotion has been reported.